 2. Use the simulation as a "hook" to lead into actual World War II events.
 As students reach key moments in the simulation they could read up or do research on that event, have the teacher explain the event to the entire class, or have one class group do a presentation on that particular event.
-Use the simulation as an introduction to learning more about events mentioned in the simulation such as: Ypres, the Somme, Vimy,
+Use the simulation as an introduction to learning more about events mentioned in the simulation such as: Dieppe, the Italian Campaign,

-Passchendaele, the Hundred Days.
-Students can also do investigations of details of a typical soldier's experiences in such areas as equipment, uniforms, diet, and complaints.
+D-Day.
+Students can also investigate details of a typical soldier's experiences in such areas as equipment, uniforms, diet, and complaints.

-3. The teacher could simply put the students into pairs, and then go through the scenario in two or three classes.
-As the students progress through the simulation they could work on a related assignment - a historical "scavenger hunt", creating a time line, recording information on key battles, creating a "Top Ten" list related to the war, etc
+3. The teacher could simply put the students into pairs, have each pair select a Service and then go through the scenario in two or three classes.
+As students progress through the simulation they could work on a related assignment - a historical "scavenger hunt", creating a time line, recording information on key battles, creating a "Top Ten" list related to the war, etc.

-4. Students can compare notes with other class members on topics such as who survived, who died, and how each pair handled different experiences.
+4. Students can compare notes with other class members on topics such as who survived, who died, and how each handled different experiences.
 What "lessons learned" can the class generate from their collective experiences?